Moira Stuart: TV news career

-Stuart's 26-year career with BBC Television News was brought to a close on 3 October 2007, when the BBC announced her departure.
+Stuart's 26-year career with BBC Television News ended on 3 October 2007.
 In total, her experience had spanned 34 years of BBC radio and TV.

 In April 2009, the departing head of BBC News, Peter Horrocks, was quoted as saying: "I regret the way some viewed her departure.
 Many people came to believe that Moira left for reasons of ageism, or other -isms.
 This was never the case."

+In February 2009, Stuart narrated a Channel 4 documentary programme on ageism called Too Old to Work, looking at ageism in the jobs market, which was broadcast in the Dispatches series.

-On 21 November 2009, it was reported in The Guardian that Chris Evans was "lining up" Stuart to read the news bulletins on his new BBC Radio 2 show from January 2010, when he was due to inherit the slot from Terry Wogan.
-On 6 January 2010, it was confirmed that she would return to BBC News, reading the news for The Chris Evans Breakfast Show, starting on 11 January 2010.
+She returned to BBC News, reading the news for The Chris Evans Breakfast Show, on 11 January 2010.
 She presented her last bulletins for the show on 14 December 2018.

-It was subsequently announced that she had joined Classic FM, from February 2019, to present the news on weekdays during the breakfast show, and from July 2019 would be presenting her own Saturday afternoon show, Moira Stuart’s Hall of Fame Concert.Freddy Mayhew, "Moira Stuart moving to Classic FM to read morning news", Press Gazette, 17 December 2018.
+She later joined Classic FM, from February 2019, to present the news on weekdays during the breakfast show, and from July 2019 would be presenting her own Saturday afternoon show, Moira Stuart’s Hall of Fame Concert.
 Stuart, who described the move as "a wonderful opportunity to take a whole new journey, with people I really like and admire", made her debut on Classic FM on 11 February 2019.